boyhagemann/taskreward/frontend/docs/ideas.md

 ## Enquiries / Tests
 Have some enquiries or default questions for the possible client...

+## Script verifing contact data
+Once a lead is created or the user is updated, we can run a script that can verify the contact fields.
+This will update the lead score.

+## Lead scoring can improve thru machine learning
+When a user provides feedback on the score, we can adjust the scoring script for this user.

 ## Use a script for existing pages
 Larger companies have their own landing pages.
 Have a script on there, just like a chat box at the bottom.